 When you buy San Marino travel medical insurance, it should come with several benefits for travelers, like:

 Healthcare benefits if you fall prey to diseases like hepatitis A, measles, or rabies during your trip.

 Financial safeguard in the event of accident or injury, requiring advanced medical treatment.

 Health insurance coverage that includes emergency evacuation to neighboring countries like Italy.

-San Marino Trip Cancellation Insurance for International Travellers - FAQs
+San Marino Trip Cancellation Insurance for International Travelers - FAQs

 San Marino travel insurance has been made mandatory for entry to San Marino.
 You should check the official website for the latest up-to-date entry requirements.

-Legally mandatory or not, travel insurance with trip cancellation benefits is an indispensable asset when travelling.
+Legally mandatory or not, travel insurance with trip cancellation benefits is an indispensable asset when traveling.
 Such policies offer financial security in case of unforeseen circumstances and emergencies.